kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 - Feature implemented behind a feature flag
 - Initial signature implementations for all in-tree plugins (note that some, as described in the section, will always return unsignable if the pod is configured to use them).
-- A first version of monitoring
+- Monitoring
 - Hand-done perf test runs
 - Integration tests
 - Initial e2e tests completed and enabled
 - Handle common 1-pod-per-node batches: host ports and resources
+- Parameter tuning (batch sizes, etc.)
+- Excluded: batching for non "1-pod-per-node" workloads

 #### GA

-- Parameter tuning (batch sizes, etc.)
-- Full monitoring in place
-- Comprehensive
 - At least 1 test user with experience running the feature
-- Metrics showing usage / exclusions
-- Excluded: batching for non "1-pod-per-node" workloads
-- Ideally at least some support for DRA
-- Experience with initial user running on their workload(s)

 ### Upgrade / Downgrade Strategy